Match of the Month – September 2023

 When you have answered and written down the answers to these questions, the analysis gives you a realistic view of your situation and helps you evaluate and decide what path you want to take.
 You now know what strengths you can capitalise on and what weaknesses you will need to improve or avoid.
 You can then use this knowledge to take advantage of opportunities in line with these strengths and weaknesses and avoid or lessen threats.

 I hope this will give you some guidance in your career planning.
 Of course, the process doesn’t stop after making a SWOT analysis.
 You now know which direction you want to take, but what steps are needed to get from where you are now to where you want to be?
-A gap analysis can help develop a practical plan (more about this in a following article).
+A gap analysis can help develop a practical plan (click on the link below for more information).
 You should also make a plan for how to market yourself.